-The, uh, the pros and cons, I guess, or the joys, the joys and frustrations of owning a dance studio in the year 2020.
-Um, so let's get started with kind of your background.
-Uh, you originally are from Poland, uh, trained and got your ballroom start in Poland.
-Uh, tell me a little bit about that.
+Samantha: So let's get started with kind of your background.
+You originally are from Poland, trained and got your ballroom start in Poland.
+Tell me a little bit about that.

-MARTIN: Well, most of you probably know that.
-Uh my dancing actually started with ice skating, so I took some ice skating lessons and, um, while training, uh, in ice skating in most countries, now you also have to train in other forms of some kind of dancing or gymnastics.
+Martin: Well, most of you probably know that my dancing actually started with ice skating, so I took some ice skating lessons and, um, while training, uh, in ice skating in most countries, now you also have to train in other forms of some kind of dancing or gymnastics.
 So, um, I, you're supposed to take some other classes.
 So I decided to take some ballet classes, which I absolutely did not like because I was the middle kid.

 So.
 It's okay.
 I probably would like it now.
 Um, then I tried to modern hip hop and then ballroom was actually the most fun and slowly from ice skating actually switched to ballroom because it wasn't as demanding.
 And what the mean demanding is you didn't have to be on the rink at six in the morning for two hours, then go to school and come back, then go to the rink, then go through your lessons.

 So most dance classes for.
 Regular dancing with jazz in the evening and only a couple of times a week.
 So it wasn't as demanding.
 So as a kid, you know, I was just being lazy.

 Samantha: Well, and I imagine too, not having the ice skating background, but having spent a lot of time in ballet and modern and jazz and now ballroom, I imagine that when you hit the ground, it's fewer and far between in a dance class and it tends to be a little bit softer then